 A Generic Template Design for EGI Engage Requirement Gathering Tasks

-Requirement collection is a challenging task.
-In order to gather requirements from user communities in a systematic way, we design a generic template for EGI Engage project for various requirements gathering tasks.
+The requirements collection is a challenging task.
+In order to gather requirements from user communities in a systematic way, we have designed a generic template for EGI Engage project for various requirements gathering tasks.

 The generic template provides a structured framework with guiding questions.
 It captures the state-of-the-art experiences from various EGI involved projects, such as INDIGO, EGI-InSPIRE, EGI-Engage, and ENVRI.
 It is based on the Open Distributed Processing (ODP) framework, an ISO standard, and uses a case-study driven approach.
 A Case Study is an implementation of a research method involving an up-close, in-depth, and detailed examination of a subject of study (the case), as well as its related contextual conditions.
 The Case Study will be based on a set of User Stories, i.e. how the researcher describes the steps to solve each part of the problem addressed.
 In practice, the user community shall be notified that the selection of the use stories shall be representative reflecting both of the research challenge and complexity, and of the possible solutions offered by the investigation project.
-User Stories are the starting point of Use Cases, where they are transformed into a description using software engineering terms (like the actors, scenario, preconditions, etc. Use Cases are useful to capture the requirements that will be handled by the technology provider, and can be tracked, e.g., by a Backlog system from an Open Project tool
+User Stories are the starting point of Use Cases, where they are transformed into a description using software engineering terms (like the actors, scenario, preconditions, etc. Use Cases are useful to capture the requirements that will be handled by the technology provider, and can be tracked, e.g., by a Backlog system from an Open Project tool)

 A case study is built incrementally by interacting with the users overtime.
 The complete description of the case study shall picture different aspects of the system required, including sufficient information for future analysis or implementations.
 Using ODP framework, the template is designed to examine the requirements for a system from 5 different aspects:

-The Science Viewpoint, concerns the organisational situation in which research activity in the current case is to take place.
+The Science Viewpoint, concerns the organisational situation in which the research activity in the current case is to take place.

 The Information Viewpoint, concerns modelling of the shared information manipulated within the system of interest.